 If the device supports pre-provisioning of interface configuration, the 'pre-provisioning' feature is advertised.

 If the device allows arbitrarily named user-controlled interfaces, the 'arbitrary-names' feature is advertised.

-When a configured user-controlled interface is created by the system, it is instantiated with the same name in the /interface-state/interface list.";
+When a configured user-controlled interface is created by the system, it is instantiated with the same name in the operational state.